Introduction > Overview: Supplement > Background

 - background

-Character generators and image generation/speech synthesis models make it easy to create characters, while language generation and sentiment analysis models allow you to have natural conversations with your characters.
+Character generators and image/speech synthesis models make it easy to create characters, while language generation and sentiment analysis models allow for natural conversations with characters.

 - ◯